-What is happening to Akero’s technology in order to make it GDPR compliant?
+What has happened to Akero’s technology in order to make it GDPR compliant?

-We are taking many steps to ensure we will be ready for the changes GDPR will bring.
-We are adding multi-factor authentication as an option on accounts and ensuring privacy notices and opt-in are in place prior to pages and forms being published.
-We will also require user consent for Akero’s tracking features and the system will prompt users to set up complaint campaigns.
+We have taken many steps to ensure we are ready for the changes GDPR will bring.
+We have added multi-factor authentication as an option on accounts and ensuring privacy notices and opt-in are in place prior to pages and forms being published.
+We also now require user consent for Akero’s tracking features and the system will prompt users to set up compliant campaigns.

-Finally we’re adding support for encryption at rest and anonymising Personally Identifying Information (PII) when viewed by agencies.
+Finally we’ve added support for encryption at rest and anonymising Personally Identifying Information (PII) when viewed by agencies.

 What do Akero customers need to do?